h2non/youtube-video-api/README.md

 #### youtube#thumbnails(id, media, callback)

-Uploads a custom video thumbnail to YouTube and sets it for a video.
+Uploads a custom video thumbnail to YouTube and set it for the given video ID.
 See endpoint [documentation](https://developers.google.com/youtube/v3/docs/thumbnails/set)

 ```js